 OLYMPIA – Visiting longtime friends recently, Kettle Falls’ Brandon Hatch was stunned at what he saw.

-His friends, who lived in Skagit County, were running a puppy mill, breeding dogs and churning out hundreds of puppies in what Hatch called horrific conditions.
+His friends, who lived in Snohomish County, were running a puppy mill, breeding dogs and churning out hundreds of puppies amid what Hatch called horrific conditions.

-Dogs were stacked in crates three and four high, he said.
-They lived in their own feces.
+Dogs were stacked in crates three and four high, he said, and raised in their own feces.

 “They put dead dogs and live dogs in their freezer to kill them … It was absolutely horrible,” Hatch told state lawmakers in Olympia.